BR0kEN-/cikit/README.md

 # Continuous Integration Kit

-**CIKit** - the Ansible-based development for building different development environments.
+**CIKit** - the Ansible-based system for building different development environments.
 It ships as a package that you can extend.

 - Need a VM for local development (JS, NodeJS, Java, PHP, Composer, Solr, Memcache, Selenium, Python, MySQL, MSSQL, Ruby etc.)?
 Not a problem - `cikit init --project=test && cd test && vagrant up`.
 - Wanna replicate a local (VM) environment on continuous integration server?
 [Not a problem](docs/matrix).